Born on March 31, 1986 at Bailey, CO

 Lived with Ballazar

 Ballazar and Mera lived in enclosures next to each other.
 They were often found nose to nose at the fence happily wagging their tails.
 They were the flirts of the refuge.
-He was so distracted by Mera that he forgot to chew on his injured leg and it finally started to heal.
+Ballazar was so distracted by Mera that he forgot to chew on his injured leg and it finally started to heal.
 When the day finally came to open the gate and be together, they bounded up the hill together.
-At last they were both happy.
-Not wanting them to reproduce, Ballazar was vasectomized and the next mating season they both mated for the first time.
-The rest of their lives they were seen together.
+The rest of their lives they were seen by each other’s side.
 Shy little Mera started coming out of her shell and would occasionally walk to the fence and sniff a visitor or greet a staff member.

-Sadly, in March of 2001 Ballazar passed away at the age of 17.
-Mera lived only 5 months longer.
-After the loss of her beloved mate, at the age of 15, she slowly went down hill and passed away on the evening of August 26, 2001.
-Of all the wolves here at the refuge, they had formed the strongest bonds we have seen.
+Sadly, in March of 2001, Ballazar passed away at the age of seventeen.
+Mera lived only five months longer.
+After the loss of her beloved mate, at the age of fifteen, she slowly went down hill and passed away on the evening of August 26, 2001.
+Mera and Ballazar formed one of the strongest bonds ever witnessed at Mission: Wolf.